iotaledger/iota/crates/iota-framework/docs/iota-framework/iota.md

 <a name="0x2_iota_NANO_PER_IOTA"></a>

-The amount of Micros per IOTA token based on the fact that micros is 10^-9 of a IOTA token
+The amount of Micros per IOTA token based on the fact that nano is 10^-9 of a IOTA token